-There is currently one closing and one notice for this location.
+There are currently two closings and two notices for this location.

 Field status and closing information can be found on the Field Status page.

 Bridge Replacement on Lakeside Trail at Sandy Creek Park Lakeside Trail Closed to Through Traffic--Out and Back Use ONLY Facility 436 | Updated: 7:45 AM, February 21, 2017 | Posted: 12:15 PM, January 13, 2017 Work to replace Bridge 4 on Lakeside Trail at Sandy Creek Park has begun.
 During the project, through-access on Lakeside Trail will not be possible without fording the stream normally crossed by this structure.
 To protect the stream ecology and banks we ask that patrons not cross and instead temporarily utilize Lakeside as "out and back" trails from either end.

 Boardwalk Closing on Cook's Trail -- Construction Underway Facility 449 | Updated: 1:00 PM, December 2, 2016 | Posted: AM, January 21, 2016 Work continues to progress on repairs to the long boardwalk.
 To date, structural and decking repairs are about 90% complete.
 We continue to anticipate reopening the boardwalk and restoring through access to the trail sometime in the first quarter of 2017.
 Update December 2, 2016